NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Flags adjusted to "land" sooner
 - 8A
     - Comes out faster
-    - Recovers three frames faster
     - Bugs bite every 5 frames instead of 4
     - Bugs bite every 4 frames instead of 2 on block
+    - Bugs are slightly bigger
 - JB
     - Given a better decent angle
     - More lift